Lack of access to generic antibiotics and antifungals is an overlooked issue in AMR

 A complex global issue such as AMR can only be tackled through collaborative, coordinated action.
 With tried and tested policies and practices in the playbook, the pharmaceutical industry must now accelerate its efforts against this global health security threat, with support from policymakers and investors, and through partnerships.

-Big Pharma has a major stake in curbing AMR
+R&D-based pharma companies have a major stake in curbing AMR

 Increase and sustain R&D investment